-While the Recency, Frequency, Monetary value or RFM approach to customer segmentation might be old, it’s based on sound science, so no matter what customer model you’re building, it’s generally the RFM metrics which rank mostly highly when you examine model feature importance.
+While the Recency, Frequency, Monetary value or RFM model for customer segmentation might be old, it’s based on sound science, so no matter what customer model you’re building, it’s generally the RFM metrics which rank mostly highly when you examine model feature importance.

 The raw RFM variables can be used to create RFM scores, or you can use them in ABC analysis.
 This is based upon the ABC inventory classification model used in operations management, and uses the Pareto principle (or 80/20 rule) to group customers together in segments based on their revenue contribution.